RUNET, THE BATTLE FOR THE RUSSIAN WEB

 Supporters and opponents of Vladimir Putin are fighting a bitter battle on Runet (the Russian Internet).

-The Kremlin is taking a close interest in Runet, which is now bombarded with propaganda and fake news.
+The Kremlin is closely interested in Runet, which is now bombarded with propaganda and fake news.
 But despite repressive legislation and the zealous vigilance of cyber-militiamen supported by the government, independent political video bloggers have millions of followers and weigh in on public issues.

-This web series presents those who use this space for exchange, freedom or propaganda for an unprecedented radiography of the Russian society.
+This web series presents those who use this space for exchange, freedom, or propaganda for an unprecedented radiography of Russian society.

 - PUTIN, HIS WEB QUEST